Milwaukee County, Wisconsin: Politics

 Like most urban counties, Milwaukee County is a Democratic stronghold, having voted for the Democratic presidential nominee in every election since 1960, and in all but four since 1912.

 However, there have been some notable exceptions.
-Former County Sheriff David Clarke, while repeatedly nominated and elected as a Democrat, was initially appointed by a Republican governor, stated that he considered himself nonpartisan, and espoused politically conservative positions.
-Former County Executive Scott Walker was a Republican member of the Wisconsin State Assembly before being elected county executive in a 2002 special election and elected to full terms in 2004 and 2008, though the office of county executive is nonpartisan.
-Former Governor Tommy Thompson, a Republican, won Milwaukee County in his 1994 and 1998 reelection campaigns—to date, the last time a statewide Republican candidate won the county.
+Former County Sheriff David Clarke, while repeatedly nominated and elected as a Democrat, was initially appointed by Republican governor Scott McCallum (the successor of Tommy Thompson), stated that he considered himself nonpartisan, and espoused politically conservative positions.
+Former County Executive Scott Walker was a Republican member of the Wisconsin State Assembly before being elected county executive in a 2002 special election after Tom Ament's resignation in a county pension scandal, and elected to full terms in 2004 and 2008, though the office of county executive is nonpartisan.
+Thompson himself won Milwaukee County in his 1994 and 1998 reelection campaigns—to date, the last time a statewide Republican candidate won the county.

 In May 2019, the Milwaukee County executive became the first local government in the US to issue a declaration stating that racism constitutes a public health emergency.